abcwcm/Notaras_MolPsy/README.md

 Sequencing was was performed at the Genomics Core, Weill Cornell Medicine.

 The processing was done in 2019 when Seurat's scTransform method was en vogue.
-Data (e.g. read counts generated with CellRanger) are available from GEO.
+Raw data (e.g. read counts generated with CellRanger) are available from GEO.
+The final, filtered, processed R object including cell labels, clustering, dimensionality reductions etc. can be downloaded [here](https://wcm.box.com/shared/static/a4vfzycxz0j8irg2catitszjzekmg9t9.rda).
+The object is of the format `SingleCellExperiment`, i.e. you will need the [package of the same name](http://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html).

 For questions, don't hesitate to reach out to Friederike Dündar at the [Applied Bioinformatics Core](https://abc.med.cornell.edu/) or by raising an issue here.

 ![](WCM_MB_LOGO_HZSS1L_CLR_RGB.png)